 History & Mission

-One Heart World-Wide’s mission is to decrease maternal and neonatal mortality and morbidity in remote rural areas.
+One Heart World-Wide is a 501(c)(3) nonprofit organization with the mission to decrease maternal and neonatal mortality and morbidity in remote rural areas.

 Our life-saving skills programs were initially established in the late 1990’s in the Tibetan Autonomous Region.
 During our time in Tibet, One Heart World-Wide experienced a number of significant successes in collaboration with the Lhasa Prefecture Health Bureau and the Women’s Federation.
 Over the last ten years, we were able to decrease unattended home births from 85% to 20%, mostly by ensuring the presence of a skilled attendant at delivery.
 In 2008, in the two counties where One Heart World-Wide was working, the Lhasa Prefecture Health Bureau reported no maternal deaths and newborn death rates dropped from 10% to 3% since the start of the One Heart World-Wide project.